Command control is an essential element of the Operations Road Show layout.

 in particular.
 Using DCC simplified the wiring to the extent that it was even

-possible to have completed the construction of the layout in time for the
+possible to complete the construction of the layout in time for the

 NMRA Convention in Toronto.
 It also relieves us of having to provide training